tangentsoft/libtabula/Wishlist.md

     made virtual.
 Many are non-overridable now purely because changing them would break the ABI, so now's the time to fix that.

+*   Connection has some query-building functions (e.g. ping()) that do explicit checks on the connection state before running, while the main execution paths (exec(), use(), etc.) do not.
+We should remove all the explicit checks.
+The underlying DBDriver level will detect the error, thus ensuring that we handle this problem in a consistent way.

 v4.1 or Later
 ----